 1. The annexes form an integral part of this Agreement and, unless expressly provided otherwise, a reference to this Agreement or to one of its Parts includes a reference to the annexes relating thereto.

 [2.
 The annexes may be revised from time to time by Parties.
-Notwithstanding the provisions of article 65, the following provisions shall apply in relation to amendments to annexes of this Agreement:
+Notwithstanding the provisions of article 65, the following provisions shall apply in relation to amendments to annexes to this Agreement:

 (a) Any Party may propose an amendment to any annex to this Agreement for consideration at the next meeting of the Conference of the Parties.
 The text of the proposed amendment shall be communicated to the secretariat at least 150 days before the meeting.
 The secretariat shall, upon receiving the text of the proposed amendment, communicate it to the Parties.
-The secretariat shall consult relevant subsidiary bodies as required and shall communicate any response to all Parties not later than thirty days before the meeting;
+The secretariat shall consult relevant subsidiary bodies as required and shall communicate any response to all Parties not later than 30 days before the meeting;

-(b) Amendments shall be adopted by consensus.
-If consensus cannot be reached, annexes shall be adopted by a two-thirds majority vote of Parties present and voting;

-(c) Amendments adopted at a meeting shall enter into force 180 days after that meeting for all Parties except those that make a reservation in accordance with paragraph 3 of this article.]
+(b) Amendments adopted at a meeting shall enter into force 180 days after that meeting for all Parties except those that make a reservation in accordance with paragraph 3 of this article.]

 [3.
-Notwithstanding article 63, during the period of 180 days provided for by subparagraph (c) of paragraph 1 of this article, any Party may by notification in writing to the depositary make a reservation with respect to the amendment.
+Notwithstanding article 63, during the period of 180 days provided for in paragraph 2, subparagraph (b), of this article, any Party may by notification in writing to the depositary make a reservation with respect to the amendment.
 Such reservation may be withdrawn at any time by written notification to the depositary, and thereupon the amendment to the annex shall enter into force for that Party on the thirtieth day after the date of withdrawal of the reservation.]

 Article 69